elshobokshy/mecado/README.md

 ```
 ### Installing and Running

-The only thing necessary in order to run the project is the following command
+The only thing necessary in order to run the project is the following command with super user permissions

 ```
 composer install